leverh/react-bookhub-app/README.md

 8. **Self-made-scroll-up-button:**
 * **Usage:** Provides a customizable "Scroll to Top" button for the application.
+* **Justification:** Initially, I used the React built-in scroll-to-top button code.
+However, because of compatibility issues with the React version i use in this project, i switched to a self made button code instead.
-* **Justification:** Enhancing user experience is crucial, especially in applications with lengthy content.
-A "Scroll to Top" button provides users with a quick and convenient way to navigate back to the top of the page, eliminating the need for manual scrolling.
+Enhancing user experience is crucial, especially in applications with lengthy content.
+A **"Scroll to Top"** button provides users with a quick and convenient way to navigate back to the top of the page, eliminating the need for manual scrolling.
 The custom-made-scroll-up-button offers an out-of-the-box solution for this with customization options to ensure the button easily fits into the application's design.

 ## Front-End Testing